-Hong Kong is truly an international location making it an easy place for your child to pick up a new language.
-From local Cantonese to Mandarin and beyond, a variety of schools in Hong Kong make it easy for your child to pick up the language skills needed to make them multinational students of the world.
+Hong Kong is truly a international location making it an easy place for your child to pick up a new language.
+From local Cantonese and Mandarin schools and beyond, there’s a variety of schools in Hong Kong making it easy for your child to pick up the language skills needed to make them multinational students of the world.
 Even if you’re looking for a way for your child to learn your native language here in Hong Kong, there are a variety bilingual, and sometimes even trilingual options, to look into for your child.
 This is our pick of some of the best bilingual schools in Hong Kong.

 Bilinguals Schools In Hong Kong For Mandarin And English

 Mandarin is the second most spoken language in the world, just after English so it no surprise that there is an increasing demand to learn it.
 Hong Kong isn’t short on bilingual options for those that want their kids to learn Mandarin as there is a wide variety of international schools and local schools that offer immersion in both Mandarin and English.

 Chinese International School (CIS) – Bilingual kindergarten in Hong Kong right through to bilingual primary and secondary school

 The Chinese International School is one of Hong Kong’s most desirable bilingual or dual language schools for Mandarin and English.
 CIS offers classes from Reception to Year 13.
 In Primary, the curriculum is taught equally in both languages, with a native speaking teacher in Mandarin and English present in the classroom.
 At the secondary level, students will be taking subjects in both languages with Chinese mainly being taught as a specialist subject area either as language acquisition or in Chinese literature.
 A dual-language history programme is also offered through years 7 to 9 as well as a two-week China Experience Programme and a one-year academic and residential programme at CIS’ Hangzhou campus in China in Year 10.